LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 You are encouraged at this time to have downloaded all of the example programs.
 There should be a folder named ``examples/hello+nant``.

-Building the example with NAnt
+Building the Example with NAnt
 ------------------------------

 The following transcript shows a user (gkt) running nant to compile the